alejocb/rgbdtam/README.md

     rosbag play sequence.bag

+Do not move the visualizer point of view until the sequence has finished (only zoom in/out), or it will get lost otherwise.
+We are fixing this issue.

-There are two parameters that you have to modify (before executing a sequence) in rgbdtam/src/data.yml:
+There are three parameters that you have to modify (before executing a sequence) in rgbdtam/src/data.yml:

 1-) Intrinsic parameters of the camera: